simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-01-27
+<br />**Date image released:**  2025-01-28
 <br />**This image is owned by:**
-Dheera Venkatraman
+Mauricio Salazar

-<br />**Title of the image:**  Pleiades over Half Dome
+<br />**Title of the image:**  Comet G3 ATLAS over Uruguay
-<br />**Description for the image:**  Stars come in bunches.
-The most famous bunch of stars on the sky is the Pleiades, a bright cluster that can be easily seen with the unaided eye.
-The Pleiades lies only about 450 light years away, formed about 100 million years ago, and will likely last about another 250 million years.
-Our Sun was likely born in a star cluster, but now, being about 4.5 billion years old, its stellar birth companions have long since dispersed.
-The Pleiades star cluster is pictured over Half Dome, a famous rock structure in Yosemite National Park in California, USA.
-The featured image is a composite of 28 foreground exposures and 174 images of the stellar background, all taken from the same location and by the same camera on the same night in October 2019.
-After calculating the timing of a future juxtaposition of the Pleiades and Half Dome, the astrophotographer was unexpectedly rewarded by an electrical blackout, making the background sky unusually dark.
-Astrophysicists: Browse 3,500+ codes in the Astrophysics Source Code Library
+<br />**Description for the image:**  Comets can be huge.
+When far from the Sun, a comet's size usually refers to its hard nucleus of ice and rock, which typically spans a few kilometers -- smaller than even a small moon.
+When nearing the Sun, however, this nucleus can eject dust and gas and leave a thin tail that can spread to an enormous length -- even greater than the distance between the Earth and the Sun.
+Pictured, C/2024 G3 (ATLAS) sports a tail of sunlight-reflecting dust and glowing gas that spans several times the apparent size of a full moon, appearing even larger on long duration camera images than to the unaided eye.
+The featured image shows impressive Comet ATLAS over trees and a grass field in Sierras de Mahoma, San Jose, Uruguay about a week ago.
+After being prominent in the sunset skies of Earth's southern hemisphere, Comet G3 ATLAS is now fading as it moves away from the Sun, making its impressive tails increasingly hard to see.
+Gallery: Comet ATLAS (G3)
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/HalfPleiades_Venkatraman_1365.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2501/AtlasFields_Salazar_3214.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).